berzerk0/Probable-Wordlists/Real-Passwords/WPA-Length/README.md

-  __Note that these files are CUMULATIVE.__
+  __Note that these files are CUMULATIVE.__ <br>
   *I.E, the entirety of the smallest file is contained in the 2nd smallest file.
-All of the smaller files are contained in the largest file.* This does not mean there are repititions, however.
+All of the smaller files are contained in the largest file.* <br>
+  This does *not* mean there are repititions, however.

 ### Torrents Directory